 The real truth is that only about 10% of women get pregnant in the first couple of months of trying, which raises to 50% in the first six months, 70% in the first nine months, and 80% in the first year naturally with no other obvious problems.

-Well, you can sit around feeling sorry for yourself, continuing to try month after month making yourself miserable.
-You could also just stop worrying about it and let it happen naturally.
+Well, at this point, you can sit around feeling sorry for yourself, continuing to try month after month making yourself miserable, or you could also just stop worrying about it and let it happen naturally.

-One of these options will include fertility drugs.
+One of the options the doctors will give you will include fertility drugs.
 You can pay as little as $100 for a medication that will release hormones that induce ovulation and make the uterus more receptive to egg implantation.